shannonbux/shannon-soper-portfolio/src/pages/postman-aha-moment/index.md

 ## Choosing an easily removeable design

-After these interviews, I concluded that an easily removable design would be the best option for two reasons:
+After these interviews, I concluded that an easily removable design would be the best option for three reasons:
 1. It would be fast to implement
 2. It would be easy to remove if it failed
 3. Because of the previous two reasons, it would cause the least internal resistance and ship quickly

-### New homepage design
+### New step 1: see send request option on homepage
 ![The Postman App homepage showing a shortcut to sending the first request](Homepage-new-comment.png)

-## Reducing the user’s cognitive load
-After a low-intent user clicks on "send a request" on the homepage, I decided to provide a default request that produced a mini-tutorial in the response.
-This could help users test out Postman without any unecessary work on their part, and with the bonus that reading the response could give them tips on what to try next.

-### New send request design
+### New step 2: send request
-Here are the two main steps I designed.

 ![A Postman workspace showing an pre-filled API request input field](send-request-new-comment.png)

+### New step 3: see response
 ![The user's first request showing a response](Response-new-comment.png)

 ## Results